shekeriev/suse-tu/virtual-machines/README.md

 - after a while the process will finish and the machine will appear in the library of the application

 Now, we are ready to power on our new virtual machine and start experimenting with it.
 All commands that we will need are in the **VM** section of the main menu.
 They are available in the context menu (select the machine and right-click on it) of the machine as well.

+### KVM *

+This is an alternative hypervisor that those of you who are working on a Linux distribution can use.
+Keep in mind that it may be challenging in the beginning especially compared to Oracle VirtualBox.

+To create one virtual machine from the template, we must follow these steps:
+- download the template **kv-opensuse-leap-15.3.qcow2** locally and copy it to the folder where the virtual disks are stored (usually, it is /var/lib/libvirt/images/)
+- open the **Virtual Machine Manager** application and connect to your KVM
+- go to the main menu and select **File** > **New Virtual Machine**
+- select **Import existing disk image** and click **Forward**
+- click the **Browse** button, select the template and confirm with **Choose Volume**
+- if the field **Choose the operating system you are installing** does not get populated, type ***opensuse*** and select the closest match (for example, ***openSUSE Leap 15.1***) and click **Forward**
+- set the values for memory and CPU (1024 or 2048 for memory and 1 for CPU are more than enough) and click **Forward**
+- adjust the name of the machine and click **Finish**
+- after a while the process will finish and the machine will appear in the library of the application

+The VM will be started automatically.
+All commands that we will need are in the **VM** section of the main menu.
+They are available in the context menu (select the machine and right-click on it) of the machine as well.

 ## Troubleshooting